cbonoz/githelpers/README.md

 ##  What Github offers around encouraging open source:

-Github currently has the notion of the following tags: `good-first-timers` and `help-wanted`.
+Github currently has the notion of the following label s: `good-first-timers` and `help-wanted`.

-These tags can also be searched on github, but it can still be ambiguous where specific projects need help and from who.
-These tags can also be difficult to find - requiring advanced search by the end user in order to discover particular tags.
+These label s can also be searched on github, but it can still be ambiguous where specific projects need help and from who.
+These label s can also be difficult to find - requiring advanced search by the end user in order to discover particular label s.

 ## How it Works